Wind and Truth: Plot

-With the deadline approaching, Adolin and his allies realize that they must hold Azish's throne to hold against Odium's forces.
+With the deadline approaching, Adolin and his allies realize that they must hold Azish's throne while holding against Odium's forces.
 The group enters the Azimir place and finds that the fused leader, Abidi the Monarch, wearing Adolin's Shardplate, has set up the aluminum trap to challenge Adolin to a duel.
 Adolin holds his own and manages to recover his shardplate, winning the duel against Abidi the Monarch.
 Maya returns, having recruited the Deadeyes to join the fight against Odium's forces until the contest begins.
 With the Shattered Plains recovered, Venli reveals to El that the humans had signed a peace treaty to create a sovereign nation, which ended the conflict.

 Shallan, Rlain, and Renarin find Mishram's gemstone prison.
 Shallan realizes Mraize has followed them and confronts him, leaving Rlain and Renarin to observe the Unmade.
-Using the anti-stormlight dagger, Shallan kills Iyatil in disguise as her persona and ends Mraize's life with her illusion ability to conceal the dagger.
-Rlain and Renarin manage to free Mishram by shattering the gemstone, which causes the Unmade to transport them to Shadesmar.
+Using the anti-stormlight dagger, Shallan kills Iyatil in disguise as her persona and ends Mraize's life with her illusion ability.
+Rlain and Renarin manage to free Mishram, which causes the Unmade to transport them to Shadesmar.
 Shallan returns the corrupted sprens to Sja-Anat.

 Kaladin, Szeth, and Nale arrive at the Bondsmith monastery, where Ishar awaits them.
 With the Honorblades in place, Ishar summons the corrupted Honorbearers, resurrected as Fused.
 Having spoken his Fifth Ideal, Szeth refuses to fight them with Skybreaker abilities, realizing he is being used without making his own choice.
 Szeth renounces his Skybreaker oath and chooses to fight them with Nightblood to sever their immortality.
 Outraged by Szeth's decision, Ishar began suppressing them with Odium's power, feeding them with shame and lies.
 Kaladin, having experience rejecting the lies and shame that Ishar is trying to smother them with, manages to resist Ishar and speak the Fifth Ideal, which overpowers the Herald and severs Odium's influence with Nightblood.
 With Ishar recovered from corruption, Szeth continues his pilgrimage with Nightblood and kills off the Fused Honorbearers, including his father and his sister.
 Kaladin discovers that he can use the surge of power from speaking the ideal to fuel Nightblood, but even that begins to run out.
 Nightblood starts to consume Szeth, eventually taking his right arm and some of Kaladin's fingers.